 Withdrawal symptoms occur when a substance leaves the body.
 This refers to a drug’s half-life; the half-life and length of a substance’s activity in the bloodstream dictate when withdrawal symptoms start.
 With oxycodone, withdrawal is ultimately determined by the drug’s formulation, whether it is an immediate or extended-release medication.

 Thus, the half-life for the immediate-release version of oxycodone is, on average, between three and four hours, states this pharmacological study.
 The extended-release version has a half-life of about 12 hours.
 Essentially, this means that the drug will leave the body in about eight hours to 24 hours.

 The duration of withdrawal symptoms can vary widely.
-They typically begin in this window of time and can last days, weeks, or even months.
+They typically begin in this window of time and peak within 72 hours.
+These symptoms can also last days, weeks, or even months.

 A general oxycodone withdrawal timeline looks like this:

-Protracted withdrawal occurs during this period.
+- A few weeks to months: Protracted withdrawal occurs during this period.
 It’s when mood swings, sleep disruptions, cravings, and cognitive issues arise.
-Protracted withdrawal can endure for weeks or months.
+Protracted or long-term withdrawal can endure for weeks or months.

 How Professional Treatment Helps

 If you or a loved one is in the midst of an opioid addiction where withdrawal is a common occurrence, then professional addiction treatment is vital because it can ultimately be lifesaving.